-To achieve a balanced approach to disclosure, the Board has adopted a Continuous Disclosure and Communications Policy to ensure compliance with ASX Listing Rules and Australian law around continuous disclosure.
-Charter Hall management also established a Continuous Disclosure Committee to assist the Board as required, to review any relevant matters and to determine whether disclosure is required, and then to make appropriate recommendations to the Board.
+To achieve a balanced approach to disclosure, the Board has adopted a Continuous Disclosure and Communications Policy designed to ensure compliance with ASX Listing Rules and Australian law.
+Charter Hall Management also established a Continuous Disclosure Committee to assist the Board as required, to review any relevant matters and to determine whether disclosure is required, and then to make appropriate recommendations to the Board.

 The Policy sets out various procedures, including dealing with potentially price-sensitive information.